Mika215/separation-of-concerns-starter/planning/backlog.md

 > would be really cool ... if there's time

 - A user can change the order of the items; given that there is a drag and slide option

-- A user can change the colors of the list; given that

 - A user can retrieve any activity already removed; given that there is a history button which show all the elements removed  and another button to restore the selected removed activity